earthly/earthly/docs/earthfile/earthfile.md

 #### Examples

-As an example, multiple `WAIT` blocks can be used; the first block builds and pushes to a remote registry (in parallel), then a second `WAIT` block can be used to execute a script which requires those images to exist in the remote registry:
+As an example, a `WAIT` block can be used to build and pushe to a remote registry (in parallel), then, after that execute a script which requires those images to exist in the remote registry:

 ```Dockerfile
 myimage: